SpaarkW/holders/README.md

 # Token Tracker

-A Node.js application that tracks token holders on the Solana blockchain, categorizes them by tier based on their holdings, and randomly selects winners from each tier.
+A blockchain application that tracks token holders on the Solana blockchain, categorizes them by tier based on their holdings, and randomly selects winners from each tier.
+Available in both JavaScript and Python versions.

 ## Features